bitnami/charts/bitnami/postgresql-ha/README.md

 ## Persistence

-The data is persisted by default using PVC templates in the PostgreSQL statefulset.
+The data is persisted by default using PVC templates in the PostgreSQL StatefulSet.
 You can disable the persistence setting the `persistence.enabled` parameter to `false`.
 A default `StorageClass` is needed in the Kubernetes cluster to dynamically provision the volumes.
 Specify another StorageClass in the `persistence.storageClass` or set `persistence.existingClaim` if you have already existing persistent volumes to use.

 ## Parameters